-In order to be considered for any of the core faculty award categories, applicants must have been in their role at the department chair, dean, or members of the COM Faculty Awards Review Committee.
+To be considered for any of the core faculty award categories, applicants must have been in their role at the College of salaried, or GME) faculty, and may work full-time or part-time.
+Nominees shall not be a current department chair, dean, or members of the COM Faculty Awards Review Committee.
 No faculty member may receive the same award more than once every three years.
 If the applicant has previously won an award, they will need to provide evidence of new achievements to qualify for the same award again.

-College of Medicine for at least one year.
-All nominees must have a University-based faculty appointment as core leadership.
-The committee prefers narrative format for applications, and discourages the extensive use of bullet points.
+Medicine for at least one year.
+All nominees must have a university-based faculty appointment as core (salaried, nonleadership.
+The committee prefers narrative format for applications and discourages the extensive use of bullet points.